oualid-razzok/innovation_pedagogique_group1/README.md

 2. Click the **"Raw"** button or right-click and select **"Save link as..."** to download the `.html` file to your computer.
 3. Double-click the downloaded file.
 It will open in your default web browser and work perfectly offline.

+## Request simulation
+Have a request for a specific medical machine or clinical scenario?
+Please open a GitHub Issue and let us know!

 ## 📝 Citation & Academic Use
 These tools are free for educational and non-commercial use. **If you use PMSS applications in your research, teaching, or scientific publications, you must reference this work.**

 Please cite us as follows:
 > Razzok, O. (2026). *PMSS - La Plate-forme Marocaine de Simulation en Santé* [Healthcare simulation webapps].
 Retrieved from https://github.com/oualid-razzok/PMSS-Simulations

 *You can also use the "Cite this repository" button on the right sidebar of this GitHub page to generate a BibTeX or APA citation.*